BREAK THE STIGMA

 Tommy Corral Memorial Foundation

-The Tommy Corral Memorial Foundation was established by the family of Tomas (Tommy) Corral III, a 19-year-old who lost his battle with depression to suicide.
-Since the Foundation was established they have been working in the community to increase education on the factors that lead to suicide and create resources to help those struggling with mental illness and suicidal thoughts.
+The Tommy Corral Memorial Foundation (TCMF), a 501c3 non profit organization was established by the family of Tomas (Tommy) Corral III, a 19-year-old who lost his battle with depression to suicide.
+Since the Foundation was established, TCMF has been working in the community to increase education on the factors that lead to suicide, actively developing resources, and providing financial support to help those struggling with mental illness and suicidal thoughts.
+Our mission is to enhance mental health of individuals, their families, and their community through awareness, prevention, support, and education.

 Ride to Fight Suicide

-The Tommy Corral Memorial Ride to Fight Suicide is held annually in August navigates a beautiful countryside ride each year to honor Tommy’s life and those who are fighting every day while providing educational opportunities.
-The ride ends at Kegel’s Harley Davidson with raffles and food trucks.
-All types of rides including vehicles are welcomed to join.
+The Tommy Corral Memorial Ride to Fight Suicide is held annually with a beautiful countryside ride each year to honor Tommy’s life and those who are fighting every day while providing awareness and reducing stigma.
+The starts at Kegel’s Harley Davidson and ends with live music, food, and raffles.
+All types of rides including motorcycles, jeeps, trucks, classics, and cars are welcomed to join.

 What leads to suicide?